godotengine/godot-docs/tutorials/scripting/cpp/build_system/cmake.rst

     .. code-block::

-        # current working directory is the godot-cpp source root
+        # Current working directory is the godot-cpp source root.
         cmake . -B build-dir

-        # current working directory is an empty godot-cpp/build-dir
+        # Current working directory is an empty godot-cpp/build-dir.
         cmake ../

-        # current working directory is an existing build path
+        # Current working directory is an existing build path.
         cmake .

-    The build directory is specified so that generated files do not clutter up the source tree with build artifacts.
+    The build directory is specified so that generated files do not clutter the source tree with build artifacts.

     CMake doesn't build the code, it generates the files that a build tool